King Charles III decides not to attend climate summit

 The Sunday Times newspaper reported that the decision came after Conservative Prime Minister Liz Truss objected to Charles attending the conference, known as COP27, when she met with the king last month at Buckingham Palace.

-While there was no official rebuttal, other British media quoted unidentified palace and government sources as saying that Charles made his decision after consultation with the prime minister and that any suggestion of disagreement was untrue.
+“That is a decision that has been made amicably, as far as I am aware, between the palace and the government,'' Simon Clarke told Times Radio.
+"The suggestions this morning that he was ordered to stay away are simply not true.”

+Clarke also rejected suggestions that Truss didn't want Charles to attend the summit because she intends to water down Britain's climate goals.
+The government remains committed to the achieving its target of net-zero carbon emissions by 2050, he said.

 Under the rules that govern Britain’s constitutional monarchy, the king is barred from interfering in politics.
-By convention, all official overseas visits by members of the royal family are undertaken in accordance with advice from the government and a decision like this would have resulted from consultation and agreement.
+By convention, all official overseas visits by members of the royal family are undertaken in accordance with advice from the government.

 Before becoming king when Queen Elizabeth II died on Sept.
 8, there had been speculation Charles would travel to the summit in the role he then held as Prince of Wales.